PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

    [DEBUG] [1702030703.837223884] [example_global_navigation_node]: Successfully sent position update to navigation interface.
    ```

-7. On the PX4 shell, you can check that PX4 receives global position updates:
+7. In the PX4 shell, you can check that PX4 receives global position updates:

    ```sh
    listener aux_global_position